It can be so tricky to find FAA approved car seats.

 FAA Approved Car Seats Comparison Chart

-Below is a helpful FAA approved car seats list of all the top rated car seats for travel, which are mentioned in this article.
-You can then read my reviews below featuring the best car seat for airplane travel that 2018 has to offer.
+Below is a helpful FAA approved car seat list of all the top rated car seats for travel, which are mentioned in this article.
+You can then read my reviews below featuring the best car seat for airplane travel that 2019 has to offer.

 Please scroll right to see full table on mobile.